zeppelinhangar/selfhosting/docs/setup/operating-systems/linux-docker.md

    - `CLIENT_SECRET`: This is the secret from the Oauth page in the Discord developer portal
    - `BOT_TOKEN`: This is the bot token from the Bot page in the Discord developer portal.
    - `DASHBOARD_URL`: This is the URL you and other bot managers will use to access the dashboard to manage server configs
-     - If you are using a domain, fill in https://DOMAIN (e.g. https://zeppelin.gg)
+     - If you are using a domain, fill in http://DOMAIN (e.g. http://zeppelin.gg)
-     - if you are using an IP address, fill in https://IP
+     - if you are using an IP address, fill in http://IP
+     - Change http to https if you will implement SSL in some way.
+By default Zeppelin does not set one up.
    - `API_URL`: This is used by the dashboard to access the bot internals; also used by Discord to redirect you back to the dashboard after you log in.
      - Use your dashboard URL, but add `/api` at the end (e.g. https://zeppelin.gg/api)
    - `STAFF`: These are staff to help manage the bot itself.
 These are not server staff that would manage bot configs.